 Wanting to connect more with her community, Tufnell Park local Julie Fisher jacked in her desk job and ploughed her savings into this funky ice cream parlour, named after her granny.
 It was worth the risk.
 She makes more than 100 terrific ice creams – with around 20 available on rotation.
 There are unusual flavours such as lime and star anise, and basics such as vanilla and chocolate are excellent, but the people's choice (and ours) is the salted caramel with almond nut brittle.Read more

 It’s summer all year at this dinky Islington ice cream parlour, owned and run by a husband-and-wife team.
 Popular flavours include chocolate and peanut butter and dark chocolate sorbet with sea salt.
 They also run a competition for customers to come up with the ‘flavour of the month’ – previous gold medallists have included strawberry and basil (still popular), rhubarb and fig, and chocolate and pretzel.Read more

 There’s nothing quite like an ice cream at the seaside.
-Sand between your toes, cone in hand and the sounds of the waves lapping at the shore in your ears.
+Sand between your toes, cone in hand and the sounds of the lapping waves in your ears.
 You won’t find that in Greenwich, but it does have water, boats and good ice cream.
 Black Vanilla’s second branch, offering 36 flavours of ice cream, is perfectly located at the centre of Greenwich's tourist hotspots: the Cutty Sark, the Old Royal Naval College and the indoor market.
 This is where they make ice cream for the other branch as well.
 The core range is fairly traditional stuff, but they invite suggestions for additional flavours from the public.Read more